kupferlauncher/kupfer/Documentation/Quickstart.rst

 Kupfer is written using Python and has a flexible architecture; the implementation is simple and makes the easy things work first.
 One goal is that new plugins can be written quickly without too much programming.

+``kupfer-exec`` is a helper script that can execute commands saved to file, but only by connecting to an already running instace of Kupfer.

 SPAWNING
 ========